-We commit 6% of gross retail profits from Silver Lining to fund accredited existing arts education programs benefitting underserved students.
-Arts Ed is no longer a priority in many public schools where funding is scarce.
-Cuts in 2013 were over $40 million, or nearly 15% at the Federal level—and countless more locally—according to the National Endowment for the Arts.
-We feel that creative curricula are a vital stepping stone to innovation for the next generation.
+We commit a percentage of gross retail profits from Silver Lining to fund arts education programs benefitting underserved students.
+Arts Ed is no longer a priority in many public schools where funding is scarce but we feel that creative curricula are a vital stepping stone to innovation for the next generation.
 By contributing to arts education programs, our impact is immediate and even small contributions can go a long way.

 “[After dropping out of college] I decided to take a calligraphy class…It was beautiful, historical, artistically subtle in a way that science can't capture, and I found it fascinating.
 Ten years later, when we were designing the first Macintosh computer, it all came back to me… Of course it was impossible to connect the dots looking forward when I was in college.
 But it was very, very clear looking backwards ten years later.” — Steve Jobs